dehlen/Capture/README.md

 4. Append signed .app to created release

 ## Support
 If you find a bug or have an idea for an enhancement don't hesitate to file an issue.
 I am very grateful for every contribution you can make to improve Capture.
+You can help the most by providing a reproducible bug report or even better by filing a pull request to make sure Capture gets even better.
+I will do my best to help you with that if you need support.
 Please note that this application is at the moment free to use and fully open-source.

 ## Installation
 Please go to https://captureapp.dev and download the latest version or simply go to the releases tab and download the version you want.
 If you have macOS Developer account you can also build the application from source of course.